tigrangh/cloudy/README.md

 With this we do a similar thing as above when adding a video file to library, but instead of telling cloudy to transcode a video file, we simply ask it to copy this file to internal structure, and remember its mime-type as "text/html".
 Following the examples from above steps, we can get the url of this simple html page, and share it with other people or services.

-### Dashboard

-The API described above is demonstrated with "dashboard.html" file included in the repository.
-A simple JS application, that allows easier access to the server.
-This application is also embedded inside the server and can be accessed with the url `127.0.0.1:4444/dashboard`.

 ### JSON protocol